 Organ transplants have been done in Canada since the 1950s.
 The procedure is always improving, and transplants are more successful today than ever before.
 Organ transplant success depends on:

 First, your transplant coordinator will tell you how often to have blood and tissue tests done.
 Tissue tests match you against a donor.
 The blood tests monitor your condition while you wait.

 You'll need to take care of your health.
 Keep taking your medicines as prescribed and get regular blood tests.
-Follow your doctor's and transplant center's directions for eating and exercising.
+Follow your doctor's and transplant centre's directions for eating and exercising.
 You also may want to talk with a psychiatrist, psychologist, or counsellor about your transplant.